gtonkinhill/panaroo/README.md

 ## Documentation

-Documentation for Panaroo can be [here](https://gtonkinhill.github.io/panaroo)
+Documentation for Panaroo can be found [here](https://gtonkinhill.github.io/panaroo)